dvanderelst/GradStats/02 DataWrangling/CleaningData.md

 ### Detecting outliers

-Outliers (as errors) can be most easily identified using graphs.
+Outliers (as errors) can be most easily identified using graphs (See later).
 However, some textual output might be useful as well.

 Let’s read in some data (see `codebook.txt` for info about the variables).